-If we look beyond the toy, insect-like devices buzzing around in parks, the drone industry is evolving at an exponential rate.
+If we look beyond the insect-like toys buzzing around in parks, the drone industry is evolving at an exponential rate.
 From revealing unknown monuments in the desert near Petra to herding elephants in Tanzania, the sheer breadth of their potential is astonishing.

-To name just a few industries and the tasks a drone could perform: military investigation, delivery of organs between hospitals, fire assessment, police work, cinematography, hurricane research, search and rescue, agriculture, education, construction, insurance…1
+To name just a few industries and the tasks a drone could perform: military investigation, fire assessment, police work, cinematography, hurricane research, search and rescue, agriculture, education, construction, and insurance.